Optimality Guarantees for Particle Belief Approximation of POMDPs: Conclusion

 There are many interesting avenues for future research.
-First, the broader theoretical justification of more complex algorithms, such as PFT-DPW and POMCPOW, still do not exist.
-Showing theoretical validity of these algorithms would help close the gap between theory and practice even further.
+First, the broader theoretical justification of more complex algorithms, such as POMCPOW and DESPOT-$\alpha$, still do not exist.
+Showing theoretical validity of these algorithms would help to close the gap between theory and practice even further.
 In addition, as seen in our numerical experiments, the best performing algorithm varies across different types of benchmarks.
 Further theoretical and empirical characterization of which algorithms are most effective for which problems could greatly aid practitioners.
-Lastly, while the algorithms presented here perform well in low dimensional continuous observation spaces, tree search for more difficult POMDPs, such as those with high dimensional observations~\cite{deglurkar2021vts} and continuous/hybrid action spaces \cite{seiler2015online,lim2021voronoicdc,mern2021bayesian} is more difficult, and further analytical and empirical research is warranted.
+Also, the particle number sweep suggests a method to characterize the difficulty of a POMDP problem, which may be of interest for both practitioners and researchers alike.
+Lastly, while the algorithms presented here perform well in low dimensional continuous observation spaces, tree search for more difficult POMDPs, such as those with high dimensional observations~\cite{deglurkar2023compositional} and continuous/hybrid action spaces \cite{seiler2015online,lim2021voronoicdc,mern2021bayesian} is more difficult, and further analytical and empirical research is warranted.

-\acks{This material is based upon work supported by a DARPA Assured Autonomy Grant, the SRC CONIX program, NSF CPS Frontiers, the University of Colorado Boulder, and the National Science Foundation Graduate Research Fellowship Program under Grant No. DGE 1752814.
+\acks{This material is based upon work supported by a DARPA Assured Autonomy Grant, the SRC CONIX program, NSF CPS Frontiers, NSF National Robotics Initiative Grant No. 2133141, and the National Science Foundation Graduate Research Fellowship Program under Grant No. DGE 1752814 and DGE 2146752.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of any sponsoring organizations. }